Xfers/docs/source/index.md

 # Account Info

-The following APIs provide informations and allow changes to an Xfers account.
+The account info API supports querying and making changes to a User's account.

 ## Get Account Info